Cover photo credit: Brooke Lark

 4. Bust out your blender and spiralizer

 New year, new textures!
-Add a little something to your dishes by spiralizing your veg instead of just chopping it (works best with bigger, firmer veg like carrots or butternut squash).
+Add a little something to your dishes by spiralizing your veg instead of just chopping it up (works best with bigger, firmer veg like carrots, courgette or butternut squash).
 Blending also comes in handy beyond just smoothies.
-Get creative with soups, dips, sauces, and more – the possibilities are endless
+Get creative with soups, dips, sauces, and more – the possibilities are endless.

-Top Tip: Blend roasted onion + butternut squash with fresh ginger, chili, and garlic and and for a delicious wintry soup.
+Top Tip: Blend roasted onion + butternut squash with fresh ginger, chilli, and garlic for a delicious wintery soup.

 5. Buddy up